Shih Tzu

 Moreover, their small size makes them fragile, requiring careful handling, especially around young children who may unintentionally harm them.
 It’s essential to consider these challenges before bringing a Shih Tzu into your home to ensure a harmonious relationship.

-Physical Appearance
+Shih Tzu Physical Appearance

-Physical Appearance
+Shih Tzu Physical Appearance

-Shih Tzus aren't bred for strength or stamina; most people simply want them for their adorable looks.
+Shih Tzus are one of the dog breeds that aren’t bred for strength or stamina; most people simply want them for their adorable looks.
 And in that department, they excel.
-Their tiny faces often elicit involuntary "awws," thanks to their large, expressive eyes and button noses.
+Their tiny faces often elicit involuntary “awws,” thanks to their large, expressive eyes and button noses.
 Their ears, larger than expected, dangle like pendants.
-One of the Shih Tzu's prized features is their luxurious double coat of long, flowing hair, which comes in various colors.

 • Shih Tzu Size